jon-jacky/Piety/piety/README.md

 - **atimer_script.txt**: Explanation and directions for *atimer_script.py*.

 - **edsel_script.py**: Display interleaving timer tasks in two editor windows.
-  You can set the timer intervals and stop the tasks from the Python REPL.
+  Set the timer intervals and stop the tasks from the Python REPL.

 - **edsel_script.txt**: Explanation and directions for *edsel_script.py*.

-- **piety.py**: Starts a Piety session, and defines a function *run* which is needed to run other scripts in the event loop.
+- **piety.py**: Begin a Piety session by starting the *asyncio* event loop.
+  Import a function *run* which is needed to run other scripts in the event loop.

 - **piety.txt**: Explanation and directions for *piety.py*.